fnagel/beautyofcode/Documentation/AdministratorManual/Index.rst

 "TypeError: lang is undefined" when using PRISM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This Java-Script console error is caused by wrong order or missing langauge component files.
-Some Prism languages depened on each other and need to be added in correct order.
+This JavaScript console error is caused by wrong order or missing language component files.
+Some Prism languages depend on each other and need to be added in correct order.
 Please check your TypoScript.
 Take a look in the Prism component JS files to check language dependencies.